 How Is a Certified Divorce Lending Professional Involved in the Divorce Process?

 Certified Divorce Lending Professionals should be involved as early as possible.
 Specifically, they should be brought in to consult on any divorce that includes a marital home, preferably during the mediation phase before the marital settlement agreement is final.

 According to the Divorce Lending Association, “Ideally, both parties will agree on the appropriate disposition of the marital home.
-The need for mediation support utilizing a skilled CDLP™ is important to make sure that the negotiated agreement can actually be executed as in refinancing the current mortgage obligation for an equity-buyout or selling the marital home and each party purchases a new home independently.
+The need for mediation support utilizing a skilled CDLP™ is important to ensure that the negotiated agreement can actually be executed as in refinancing the current mortgage obligation for an equity-buyout or selling the marital home and each party purchases a new home independently.
 Actually coming to the agreement of how to handle the marital home may be the easy part and executing the agreement may require a deeper look into the details.”